tghp/wp-gatsby-tghp/README.md

 Mainly useful for tracking when successful/failed builds happen.
 These events are fed back to the user via a widget on the dashboard.

+The webhook URL you need to add should be an outgoing notification via:
+`{WP_URL}/wp-json/wp-json/wpgatsbytghp/v1/wpgatsbytghp-receive-webhook`